microsoft/Build-SCXcore/README.md

  When building a machine for ULINUX builds (such as SuSE 10), we suggest using the O/S distribution CD to install the packages.
-It's not as easy, but that's the only way to guarentee that packages aren't updated such that generated binaries are not backwards compatible.
+It's not as easy, but that's the only way to guarantee that packages aren't updated such that generated binaries are not backwards compatible.
 (See notes on building a shell bundle, elsewhere in this document.)
 Note that ULinux builds are controlled via the configure script, discussed below.

- Also note that since you won't use 'yum', you must also handle the dependent packages manually (keep adding lines to the 'rpm install' command line until all dependencies are satisfied).
+ Also note that since you won't use `yum`, you must also handle the dependent packages manually (keep adding lines to the `rpm install` command line until all dependencies are satisfied).

  Similar methods would be utilized if building a Redhat system that is not